 - Download the entire repository history: `git pull --all --tags`.

-flag tells git to grab every tag as well.
+The last step will look a little bit familiar. git pull tells git to grab updates from the remote repository, and apply them in the current branch (when it makes sense to do so, that is, when the local branch is set to track a remote branch).
+But git is smart, it doesnât pull everything down, only whatâs needed.
+This is where the --all flag comes in.
+This flag tells git to grab every branch from the remote repository.
+And the --tags flag tells git to grab every tag as well.
 So this command tells git to download the entire repository history, a complete and total clone.
 We have to do this, because it is possible that the commit containing the secret exists in more than one branch or tag.
-We need to ensure we don’t just scrub our secret from a portion of the repository history.
+We need to ensure we donât just scrub our secret from a portion of the repository history.
 As a result, this command can take a very long time, if the repository is very large.

 Move on to the next step.